 A real estate professional with 10 years of experience decides to make a major career change.
 She stops her real estate E&O insurance because she’s getting out of the industry and plans to retrain in a different area.
 But, six months into her new career, previous buyers lodge a claim against her for misrepresentation.
 The former clients allege she failed to disclose defects in a property they purchased.
 The defects have only just been discovered during renovations.
 Without Tail Coverage, the real estate agent must defend the claim independently (and be responsible for legal fees and any judgment) without the backing of her insurer.
 This is because the claim was filed after her E&O Insurance lapsed.

 With Tail Coverage, the former real estate agent is in a much better position.
-She is covered by her previous insurer who will help her to defend the lawsuit.
+If the agent had an individual real estate E&O policy in her name, and she had talked to her E&O insurer within 30 days of her renewal date, she could have purchased Tail coverage.
+With Tail coverage, she would have been covered by her previous insurer who will help her to defend the lawsuit.
 This means less out-of-pocket costs and less stress.

 When is Tail Coverage Needed?